 2. England – the implications

-- However, once care is handed over to another team such as transfer to inpatient (admission to hospital) or follow-up outpatient care, it becomes chargeable.
+- Currently, access to A&E and ambulance services is unchanged and remains free (and will include tests and treatment while someone is still under the overall care of A&E.) Once care is handed over to another team such as transfer to inpatient (admission to hospital) or follow-up outpatient care, it becomes chargeable.

 However, whilst we have genuine reasons to believe that some of our mission partners will meet the criteria for OR, it is clearly evident that others will not.
 And even for those who we think have a good case, there can be no absolute guarantee.
 If they are deemed OR, then they will have access to free NHS care, if not, they will need to pay 150% of the normal cost of any secondary health treatment, or pay through a private health insurance.